25th Annual Brain Injury Symposium Current Concepts in Neurological Rehabilitation

 Kevin J. Abrams, M.D.

 Chief of Radiology, Baptist Hospital of Miami

 Medical Director, Neuroradiology

-Kevin J. Abrams, M.D., has indicated that he is a consultant Keystone Hart and a stock holder for Keystone Hart and Cleerly, Inc. Dr. Abrams will not include off-label or unapproved product usage in his presentation or discussion.
+Kevin J. Abrams, M.D., has indicated that he is a consultant for Keystone Hart and a stockholder with Keystone Hart and Cleerly, Inc., and he will not include off-label or unapproved product usage in his presentation or discussion.